ProfessorBrunner/lcdm-website/content/pages/xprojects/sglmodel.md

 - Model Residual testing will be done in Python.

-- Machine Learning of residuals will be TBD.
+- Machine Learning of residuals will probably use Python.

-- The implementation will need to scale to PBs of image data.
+- Eventually, we will want to scale the implementation will need to PBs of image data.

 ## Starting Conditions